 And the sweetest metal nativity saying O Holy Night in the Christmas cottage.

 There’s the kitchen with its small farmhouse table and built-in bench and vintage kitchen island and distressed pantry door.

-There’s a small hallway off the kitchen.
+There’s a small hallway off the kitchen in this Christmas cottage.

 With a built-in hutch.